ijayhub/Ibt-learning-africa/Final/Readme.md

 ## 🧡 Big Congrats, Ijay!🫂

-You did it!!! you’re now a DevOps Engineer!
+You did it!!!
+You’re now a DevOps Engineer!
 I’m super proud of you.

 <img src="ijay.png" alt="IBT CERTIFICATE"/>

-Huge thanks to @IBT and everyone who made this opportunity possible. 🙏
+Thanks to [IBT Learning](https://ibtlearning.africa/) and everyone who made this opportunity possible. 🙏

 And guess what?
-Our tutor didn’t just teach and go — he was so intentional, he gave us extra demo work to practice our DevOps skills.
-(Don’t worry, I’ve still got mine to finish. 😅)
+Our tutor [@ooghenekaro](https://github.com/ooghenekaro) didn’t just teach and go — he was so intentional, he gave us extra demo work to practice our DevOps skills.
+(Don’t worry, go with your pace; I’ve still got mine to finish. 😅)

 The journey was real.
 The growth?
 Even realer.

-Let’s go build, deploy, and automate all the things! 🚀
+Let’s go build, deploy, and automate everything! 🚀